Anguschen1011/FICE_/README.md

-# Run FICE project on Google Colab
+# Running FICE project on Google Colab
 >Refer to the code in `FICE/main.py` for detailed instructions.
 >Running `FICE.ipynb` on Google Colab.